WokLibCodeClub/.github/profile/README.md

 ## Next sessions

-Our next sessions will take place on Saturday 22nd March 2025 at Wokingham Library.
+Our next sessions will take place on Saturday 5th April 2025 at Wokingham Library.

-## Scratch session, Saturday 22nd March 2025 at 10.30 am
+## Scratch session, Saturday 5th April 2025 at 10.30 am

-On Saturday 22nd March we're going to do a really *cool* Scratch project which involves using the cameras on our laptops!
-You will find that by waving your hands in front of the computer you can control a sprite!

-There is a starter project for this week and the link is [https://scratch.mit.edu/projects/1140871196/](https://scratch.mit.edu/projects/1140871196/).
-You can also see a powerpoint file with instructions which you can find [here](https://1drv.ms/p/c/0ea54730735a1344/Eb7LWsuSIoVMk3VXsc6xGPoBdeDTaTZ_RPt7T-IxBX-ygg?e=dsEnvI).
+At the next Scratch session we will be building a project with an Easter theme.
+Keep looking here for more details...

 You will need a Scratch account for this session, so if you don't have one already you should create one by going to [Join Scratch](https://scratch.mit.edu/join).
 You will need a valid email address to sign up.